 Cracking of skin

-In severe cases, the skin may crack.
-Touching the area may cause much pain.
+In severe cases, the skin may crack and touching the area may cause much pain.

 In worse cases, a bad smell may be produced from the infected region.